Save the planet

 • Landfill sites exhausted

-What actually is recycling?
+So, what actually is recycling?

-Basically, it is re-using the things we already have so we don’t have to keep
+Basically, it means re-using the things we already have so we don’t have to keep producing more and more things to just throw them away.

 Makes sense, don’t you think!